Esther299/React-nc-news/README.md

 ## Contact

-For any questions or issues, please contact Esther at esthergc_2@hotmail.com.
+For any questions or issues, please contact Esther on github account Esther299.